The Facebook HABIT – Facebook is nothing more than a BAD HABIT that you need to break! Face Up to your social media addiction.

 But many members on social sites just can’t stop.
 And Social Media becomes part of their “real world“.
 They dare to say and do what they wouldn’t normally do in the outside world.
 This is very evident on Facebook, and when this happens it really is time to face up to your Facebook Addiction Disorder.

-With over one billion Facebook users and 300 million on Instagram, like it or not, the accessibility and increasing importance of social media means it has become part of the fabric of society
+With over 2 billion Facebook users and 300 million on Instagram, like it or not, the accessibility and increasing importance of social media means it has become part of the fabric of society

 Why is Facebook such a huge success?

 Well, most of the success I would attribute to timing.
 Before Facebook all we really had was MySpace.
 Facebook was the next step in social media evolution, it offered something new and revolutionary.
 It offered a great platform where your friends really were your friends and it suddenly became addictive for many as it was an extension of real life.